Studio

 Unfolding through images, studies, notes, and quiet observation, this work seeks out the lesser-seen: the folk, the overlooked, the partially forgotten.
 It follows threads of identity and migration through fibre, form, and technique—decentering dominant narratives of dress by focusing on textile traditions across Asia and other underrepresented regions.

 This is not a new direction, but a clearer lens.
-The foundations of Beautiful Strangeness have long existed within my design-led work—visible in past collections, research journeys, and visual studies.
-What was once intuitive now returns with more defined focus, evolving into an inquiry that bridges cultural research, material memory, and personal practice.
+The foundations of Beautiful Strangeness have long existed within my design-led work—visible in past collections, research journeys, and object studies.

 From artisanal processes to everyday garments, Beautiful Strangeness explores how textiles carry memory, movement, and cultural negotiation.
-Rooted in research but grounded in lived experience, it bridges fashion and anthropology, design and archaeology—asking how what we wear, make, and preserve reveals who we are, then and now.
+It bridges fashion and anthropology, design and archaeology—asking how what we wear, make, and preserve reveals who we are, then and now.

 STUDIO VALUES